ParentJA/taxi/README.md

         read_only_fields = ('id', 'nk', 'created', 'updated',)
 ```

-Our view is super simple.
-We leverage the `ReadOnlyModelViewSet` to support our trip list and trip detail views.
+As you can see, our `TripView` is incredibly basic.
+We leverage the DRF `ReadOnlyModelViewSet` to support our trip list and trip detail views.
 For now, our view will return all trips.
+Note that like the `LogOutView`, a user needs to be authenticated in order to access this API.

 **trip/apis.py**